ndongamadu/hdxscraper-template/README.md

 Replace ScraperName everywhere with your scraper's name eg. World Bank Look for xxx and ... and replace add text accordingly.

+Scrapers can be installed on QuickCode and set up to run on a schedule using the command in the file "crontab".

 Collector designed to collect ScraperName datasets from the [ScraperName](http://) website.

 For full scrapers following this template see: